sswietoniowski/learning-docker-and-kubernates-and-terraform/README.md

 # Learning Docker - Fundamentals

-This repository contains resources helping grasp the basics of Docker.
+This repository contains resources helping grasps the basics of Docker.

 ## Repository Contents